Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.4.1 =
+* Remove testing code for thumbnails in the related comics section
+* changed facebook display function to social_meta and add some twitter meta to it - in testing
+* shuffle some logic around in the casthover widget so it doesn't display title if there are no cast members set

 = 1.4 =
 * Added support for 'motion artist' comics.
 Read documentation at comiceasel.com
 * Fixed some visual issues on the comic - comics page, where the thumbnail was being cut off